brondum03/Information-Processing/labs/lab1.md

 Remember that we instantiated in the user logic section a module named `mergeCore`?
 We have the AXI4 registers to control it, but we need to develop this module's logic to make it actually be able to merge the two arrays together.

 We first add sources by clicking the "+" in the `Sources` section.
-Select "Add or create design sources" when prompted, and then select "Create File".
-Make it a Verilog file, with the name `mergeCore`.
+Select "Add or create design sources" when prompted, and then select "Add Files" to add [`mergeCore.v`](/hw_files/mergeCore.v) to the project.

-Click and open [`mergeCore.v`](/hw_files/mergeCore.v).
-You will find under the `hw_files` folder a completed file for you.
-Feel free to challenge yourself and write it yourself, or modify the logic to do something else other than merging two arrays later on after completing this tutorial.

 ![](/images/mergecore.jpg)